apigee-127/a127-samples/security-apikey-apigee/README.md

 #### 3) Edit the secrets.js file

-1. cd to the ./config directory.
+1. CD to the `./config` directory.
-2. Copy secrets_sample.js to secrets.js.
+2. Copy `secrets_sample.js` to `secrets.js`.
-3. Open secrets.js and enter these values:
+3. Open `secrets.js` and enter these values.
+These credentials are required for the `volos-management-apigee` API, which we use to obtain the API key from Apigee Edge programmatically.

     * organization: The name of the organization where the service is deployed.
-It should be the same as the organization in your account.
+It should be the same as the organization listed in your account.
 Enter `a127 account show` to check.
     * user: Your username on Apigee Edge.
+This the same as the email address for your Edge account.
     * password: Your password on Apigee Edge.

 #### 3) Start your a127 API